heysokam/confy/doc/design.md

 - ... declare which files must exist after running, and how to wait for them to be done.
 - ... ...

-_There is a clear pattern forming already, and this is the simplest case._
+_There is a clear pattern forming already, and this is the simplest possible usecase._

 This means that, with declarativeness, the buildsystem needs to:
 - Polute the user's buildsystem with tens (or hundreds) of extra lines of boilerplate code,